SECURITIES AND EXCHANGE COMMISSION

 Code of Ethics

 The Company has adopted a Code of Ethics for Senior Financial Officers, which applies to the Company’s Chief Executive Officer, Chief Financial Officer, Controller and others.
 A copy of the Code of Ethics may be obtained at no charge by written request to the Secretary of the Company at the Company’s principal executive offices.

-Michael T. Lavin, 50, has been the Company’s Executive Vice President and Chief Legal Officer since March 2014.
-Prior to that, he was Senior Vice President – General Counsel since March 2013, Senior Vice President and Corporate Counsel since May 2009 and our Vice President- Legal since joining the Company in November of 2001.
-Mr. Lavin was previously engaged as a law clerk and an associate with the San Diego based large law firm (now defunct) of Edwards, Sooy & Byron from 1996 through 2000 and then as an associate with the Orange County based firm of Trachtman & Trachman from 2000 through 2001.
-Mr. Lavin also clerked for the San Diego District Attorney’s office and Orange County Public Defender’s office.
+Michael T. Lavin, 50, has been President since December 2022, Chief Operating Officer since February 2019, and our Chief Legal Officer since March 2014.
+Prior to that, he was our Executive Vice President since March 2014, Senior Vice President – General Counsel since March 2013, Senior Vice President and Corporate Counsel since May 2009 and our Vice President- Legal since joining the Company in November of 2001.
+Mr. Lavin was previously engaged as an associate at a large law firm and a spin off start up law firm.

 Except as described elsewhere in this proxy statement, there are no arrangements or understandings between any of our officers and any other person pursuant to which any person was selected as an officer.